Dans-labs/dariah/docs/Workflow.md

 that the `contributionType` field of its master contribution, then the assessment counts as stalled.

+### manageWorkflow ###

+When the webserver loads, it makes sure that correct workflow information is stored in the workflow table.
+It does so by dropping the existing workflow table and recomputing all workflow information from scratch.

+A sysadmin can also reset the workflow from within the app.
+Then the workflow table will be cleared (not dropped), and all workflow info will be recomputed.

+The [WorkflowInfo](Components#workflowinfo) component presents the previous resets since the webserver was last started, and gives an overview of the recomputed workflow attributes.

 ### Inspecting other documents ###

 Both `readWorkflow` and `adjustWorkflow` have instructions to look up related